 The Board has adopted a Policy on Enterprise Risk Management ("ERM").
 Enterprise risks are brought to the Board's attention throughout the year.
 LIPA's ERM program has identified two such risks related to the adequacy of rates and their related rate designs (tariffs).
-The two specific risks are: "Insufficient rates/untimely rate relief may lead to inadequate system investments which compromises LIPA's ability to achieve strategic priorities" and "Existing rate design may not reflect changing customer usage patterns/expectations or provide pricing signals (e.g. time of use rates, location and demand charges) resulting in customer cross-subsidies and economic inefficiencies (i.e. grid usage optimization)."
+The two specific risks are:

+- Insufficient rates/untimely rate relief may lead to inadequate system investments which compromises LIPA's ability to achieve strategic priorities; and - Existing rate design may not reflect changing customer usage patterns/expectations or provide pricing signals (e.g., time of day rates, location, and demand charges) resulting in customer cross-subsidies and economic inefficiencies (i.e., grid usage optimization).

 These risks are both rated as medium level risks.
-LIPA mitigates the risk of insufficient rates through an extensive analysis of its cost structure each year and by the identification of new specific performance metrics in the recently reformed Operating Service Agreement to monitor electric system performance relative to budgets on an ongoing basis.
+LIPA mitigates the risk of insufficient rates through an extensive analysis of its cost structure each year and through the identification of new specific performance metrics in the Reformed Operating Service Agreement to monitor electric system performance relative to budgets on an ongoing basis.
 LIPA utilizes a decoupling mechanism, which helps to stabilize revenues with changing weather and economic patterns, and a delivery service adjustment to recover or refund to customers variances in unpredictable costs, such as storm costs.
-LIPA also maintains a Power Supply Hedging Program designed to reduce a portion of fuel and purchased power price volatility.
+LIPA also maintains a Power Supply Hedging Program designed to reduce portions of fuel and purchased power price volatility.